 {"facets":[{"name":"pager_numbers","label":"Pager numbers","type":"pager","pager_type":"numbers","inner_size":"2","dots_label":"…","prev_label":"Prev","next_label":"Next","count_text_plural":"[lower] - [upper] of [total] results","count_text_singular":"1 result","count_text_none":"No results","load_more_text":"Load more","loading_text":"Loading...","default_label":"Per page","per_page_options":"10, 25, 50, 100"},{"label":"Keywords","name":"keywords","type":"search","source":"post_title","search_engine":"","placeholder":"Search ...","auto_refresh":"no"}],"templates":[{"name":"site_search","label":"Site Search","query":"","template":"","layout":{"items":[{"type":"row","items":[{"type":"col","items":[{"type":"item","source":"featured_image","settings":{"image_size":"medium","link":{"type":"post","href":"","target":""},"is_hidden":"","border":{"style":"none","color":"","width":{"unit":"px","top":0,"right":0,"bottom":0,"left":0}},"background_color":"","padding":{"unit":"px","top":0,"right":0,"bottom":0,"left":0},"text_color":"","text_style":{"align":"","bold":false,"italic":false},"font_size":{"unit":"px","size":0},"name":"el-36l12a","css_class":""}},{"type":"item","source":"post_title","settings":{"link":{"type":"post","href":"","target":""},"prefix":"<h2>","suffix":"<h2>","is_hidden":"","border":{"style":"none","color":"","width":{"unit":"px","top":0,"right":0,"bottom":0,"left":0}},"background_color":"","padding":{"unit":"px","top":10,"right":0,"bottom":10,"left":0},"text_color":"","text_style":{"align":"","bold":false,"italic":false},"font_size":{"unit":"px","size":0},"name":"el-mijtwn","css_class":""}},{"type":"item","source":"post_excerpt","settings":{"prefix":"","suffix":"","is_hidden":"","border":{"style":"none","color":"","width":{"unit":"px","top":0,"right":0,"bottom":0,"left":0}},"background_color":"","padding":{"unit":"px","top":0,"right":0,"bottom":0,"left":0},"text_color":"","text_style":{"align":"","bold":false,"italic":false},"font_size":{"unit":"px","size":0},"name":"el-9p7pa","css_class":""}}],"settings":{"border":{"style":"none","color":"","width":{"unit":"px","top":0,"right":0,"bottom":0,"left":0}},"background_color":"","padding":{"unit":"px","top":0,"right":0,"bottom":0,"left":0},"text_color":"","text_style":{"align":"","bold":false,"italic":false},"font_size":{"unit":"px","size":0},"name":"el-68avy","css_class":""}}],"settings":{"grid_template_columns":"1fr","border":{"style":"none","color":"","width":{"unit":"px","top":0,"right":0,"bottom":0,"left":0}},"background_color":"","padding":{"unit":"px","top":0,"right":0,"bottom":0,"left":0},"text_color":"","text_style":{"align":"","bold":false,"italic":false},"font_size":{"unit":"px","size":0},"name":"el-vj6mu","css_class":""}}],"settings":{"num_columns":2,"grid_gap":20,"custom_css":"","border":{"style":"none","color":"","width":{"unit":"px","top":0,"right":0,"bottom":0,"left":0}},"background_color":"","padding":{"unit":"px","top":0,"right":0,"bottom":0,"left":0},"text_color":"","text_style":{"align":"","bold":false,"italic":false},"font_size":{"unit":"px","size":0},"name":"el-k3g93n","css_class":""}},"query_obj":{"post_type":[],"posts_per_page":10,"orderby":[],"filters":[]},"modes":{"display":"visual","query":"visual"}}]}

-1. Create a Search facet
+1. Create a Search facet and a Pager facet

 Although the search widget we are going to create in step 4 is not a facet, we will still need to have a Search facet on the results page.
 See step 5 for the reason why, and how to hide it.

-Search facet with the name keywords.
+Create a Search facet with the name keywords.

-Creating a Search facet with the name “keywords”.
+Create a Search facet with the name “keywords”.

 2. Create a results listing